 I did ride the scooter in sunny weather quite a lot, and I often left it in the backyard of the house I was staying at.
 Because of that, the plastic didn’t age very well and now looks kind of older than a year.
 That one is kinda my fault, since the recommendation is to keep your scooter in a cool, dark, dry place to prevent this.

 Who is the Ninebot ES2 for?

 The scooter is intended for general public use.

-It is a cheap, fast, efficient and environmentally-friendly way to navigate busy urban areas.
+It is a cheap, fast, efficient, and environmentally-friendly way to navigate busy urban areas.
 That’s where it has found its user base too – young professionals in big cities.

 As per the recommendations, anyone aged 14 or more can ride it, and I’ve seen younger people ride it with ease too.

-The minimum weight of the rider must be at least 25 kg, and it’s not recommended that the weight of the driver exceeds 100 kg.
+It’s not recommended that the weight of the driver exceeds 100 kg.
 Many users throughout the forums and reviews report that they’re not seeing any issues even when they’re heavier than 100 kg.

 The common price for the scooter in most online shops is around $590.
-Of course, that price can vary greatly depending on a specific location, shipping costs, additional upsells and equipment that you may choose to buy.
+Of course, that price can vary greatly depending on a specific location, shipping costs, additional upsells, and equipment that you may choose to buy.

 However, you will most likely want to buy the secondary battery as well, since without it, your scooter will be much less powerful and you will get a lot less range and speed.
 The extra battery costs around $230 separately.